unpraditable/Vue-Football-Club-Finder/README.md

 # Vue-Football-Club-Finder
 Football Club Finder created with Vue JS framework.
 People can search it based on the area (countries) and competitions.
 Created using https://www.football-data.org/ API for Free User.
+Available at : https://unpraditable.github.io/Vue-Football-Club-Finder/ .
+Or, you can simply install it locally by following these instructions:

 ## Project setup
 First, clone this project via https: